Richardinho/react-hero-app-with-routing/README.md

 I find React's dynamic routes to be more elegant, and it seems right to me that components should be able to decide for themselves what to do in response to the current location.

 #### Secondary Routes and Named Outlets
-As we have seen, in React, a Route is simply a component, so an application can display as many Routes at one times as you wish.
+As we have seen, in React, a route is simply a component, so an application can display as many routes at one time as you wish.
 In Angular, the situation is a bit more restricted.
 Routes are arranged in a tree like structure.
-At any one level of the tree, only one primary Route can be active at a time.
+At any one level of the tree, only one primary route can be active at a time.
 This one route is rendered into a special DOM element called an `outlet`.

 There are things called *secondary routes* as well.